For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 When you first move into your student house, your gas and electricity (and possibly broadband) will already be provided by a company.

-However, switching broadband providers is still an easy way to save money.
+Switching broadband providers is another easy way to save money.
 Once you place an order, the onus is on the companies to inform each other, carry out the switching process and minimise disruption to your service.

 You have the right to a 14-day cooling-off period, during which time you're free to cancel a broadband contract without charge.